It's not that I don't understand your situation.

 Like most small business owners, you have limited financial resources.

-So I understand that you want to focus your limited resources on activities which directly increase your income.
-No problem.
+So I understand why you would want to focus your limited resources on activities which directly increase your income.

-The problem is that very often, you are not aware that People Management is one of those priority activities.
+The problem is that very often, you are not aware that People Management should be one of those priority activities.

-Moreover, you do not even understand why your small business needs People Management anyway, since you’ve always thought that this was one of those management concepts designed for big businesses.
+Moreover, you do not even understand why your small business needs People Management since you’ve always thought that this is one of those management concepts designed for big businesses.

 First of all, it's NOT you shouting at your employees "I am the boss!" especially in front of customers.
 Neither is it the mindset that all workers are lazy, dishonest and really would prefer not to work.